We need to plan care for mama as much as we plan for our kids’ education: we need to find quiet, build boundaries, and learn to handle overwhelm.

 Separateness facilitates the desire to be together again.

-If you want to facilitate your own creativity while you’re alone, you might use this resource:
+If you want to facilitate your creativity while you’re alone, you might use these resources:

 - food for creative thought: how I incorporate writing into daily life